Trehinos/Juse/README.md

 - For now, there are only 34 operations implemented.
     You can play with if you are curious ;)
-- But there are a lot of feature todo :
+- But there are a lot of features todo :
     - OpKeys are not fixed.
     - 2 assemblers languages are planned.
     - For now, I stay focused on the C++ code structure : one of the goals of this project is to create a virtual machine which is **easy to understand** and **easy to extend**.